mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 :setting:`bind_ip` option to ensure that MongoDB listens for connections from applications on the configured address.

-For a geographically distributed replica set, ensure that one system resides in each secondary site, while the remaining :program:`mongod` instances are in the primary site.
+For a geographically distributed replica set, ensure that one :program:`mongod` instance resides in each secondary site, while the :program:`mongod` instances are in the primary site.

 See :doc:`/core/replica-set-architectures` for more information.